Criobe/documentation/docs/setup/installation/for-developers/3-data-preparation.md

 ## Step 3: Pull ML Datasets from CVAT to FiftyOne

 Once projects are restored in CVAT, pull them to create local FiftyOne datasets for training.

-!!! warning "Password-Protected Archives Required"
-    ML datasets are only available through password-protected CVAT project backups (`.7z` archives from Step 2).
-There are no publicly available pre-prepared datasets.
-You must restore the CVAT projects from the password-protected archives before proceeding.

 ```bash
 cd ~/Projects/coral-segmentation/data_engineering